-Once the user verifies their identity — either by uploading a picture from an official letter with their name and address, or by keying in a verification code from NextBlock’s door hangers and postcards sent to their estate — they can access NextBlock’s full range of services.
+Once the user verifies their identity — either by uploading a picture from an official letter with their name and address or by keying in a verification code from NextBlock’s door hangers and postcards sent to their estate — they can access NextBlock’s full range of services.

 Darrell assured that there’s no infringement of personal privacy.
-Even if users privately message one another on the app, no personal information like emails or phone numbers are revealed.
+Even if users privately message one another on the app, no personal information like emails or phone numbers is revealed.
 Users can also be rest assured that they are only interacting with those in their neighbourhood.

 Under the “My Estate” tab on the app, users can connect with their neighbours within the same estate cluster.
 Meanwhile, the “Explore” tab is where users can explore trending topics or happenings over at the other districts, or even form interest groups.

-This way, existing residents can contribute and keep themselves updated of new happenings within the neighbourhood by sharing news with each other on the app.
+This way, existing residents can contribute and keep themselves updated on new happenings within the neighbourhood by sharing news with each other on the app.
 From pasar malams (night markets) to a new hawker stall, the app keeps everyone within the estate in the loop.

 “We have seen how some users, via the sharing of content and joining interest groups within the app, grew from strangers to neighbours, neighbours to friends”, highlights Darrell, adding that older-aged users are also seen utilising the app by engaging in interest groups revolving around gardening and photography.

 Even couples moving into the estate can benefit from using the app.
 “We have seen cases of a new resident introducing herself to the neighbourhood and then being greeted with a warm welcome, with some even getting invitations for coffee meet-ups”, says Darrell.